Skip to primary navigation Skip to content Skip to footer

 ERIN QUIGLEY

 Erin, Portland Paddle co-founder and guide, grew up exploring New Hampshire’s waterways by canoe and kayak.
-After recently spending five years as Membership Director for the Maine Island Trail Association, Erin is happy to be back on Casco Bay guiding trips and at home taking care of her two young boys.
-Learn more about Erin’s conservation work at kingfisherconservation.com.
+When she isn’t on Casco Bay guiding trips or at home taking care of her two young boys, she’s Development Manager at SailMaine, Portland’s community sailing center.
 Erin is a Wilderness First Responder, a Registered Maine Guide, and an ACA-certified instructor.

 JANET ROBINSON